fimbullinter/wotan/packages/wotan/README.md

 ```

 Note that `.fimbullinter.yaml` can also be used to store configuration for plugin modules.
 See the documentation of the plugins you use if this applies to you.
 In that case you need to edit the file manually.
 Using `wotan save` will not alter third party configuration.

+## Excluded files

+When linting a project (`--project` CLI option) Wotan excludes all files you haven't written yourself.
+The following files are always excluded so you cannot explicitly include them:

+* any files of dependencies in `node_modules` (unless imported using a relative path, e.g. `./node_modules/foo/index`)
+* declaration files from `@types` (or `typeRoots` declared in your `tsconfig.json`)
+* declaration files included by TypeScript, e.g. `lib.es5.d.ts`
+* declaration files of project references (`references` in `tsconfig.json`)

+This is the default behavior which can be overridden by plugin modules.

+If you don't lint a project, but lint individual files using the file's path or a glob pattern, you are responsible for excluding all files you don't want to lint.

 ## Diagnosing Misbehavior